 - And of course, if managers are motivated by a desire to avoid a difficult discussion, they figure out how to give the rating they want to give.

 And so we come to the “merit” increase itself.
 Given the usual focus on pay, what’s interesting is that the actual stakes are so low.
 One reason for differentiation is to incentivize performance.
-But with 3% salary pools and the possibility of only getting 2% more, it’s difficult to find the incentive.
+But with 3% salary pools and the possibility of receiving only an additional 2%, it’s difficult to find the incentive.

 Twice $62.50 for the exceptional performer probably won’t be enough to inspire long-term loyalty or increase that employee’s work ethic.
-Chances are the employee arrived with a strong work ethic and will bring it to the next job at the next company where the incentives are greater.
+If the employee arrived with a strong work ethic, he or she will bring it to the next job at the next company where the incentives are greater.

-In the end, the unspoken goal of this entire process – rating, differentiation, and “merit” pay – seems to be to make sure that some will feel rewarded, though it is minimal, and few will feel upset.
+In the end, the unspoken goal of this entire process – rating, differentiation, and “merit” pay – seems to be to make sure that some will feel rewarded, though it is minimal and mostly symbolic, and few will feel upset.
 Not much of an outcome for so much work.

 - Research shows that simply eliminating ratings does not work out well.
-Replace ratings with a structured process in which managers conduct performance discussions with their employees every few weeks.
+Instead of eliminating ratings, install a structured process in which managers conduct performance discussions with their employees every few weeks.
+These discussions should include discussions of what the rating would be.
+The focus is solely on performance not pay.
 These discussions should be required of all managers.
 Simply suggesting or encouraging managers to have these discussions rarely is effective.
 See this post for more detail.

 - Eliminate the “merit” pay process.
 It has little to do with “merit.”
 Salary pools are small, “merit” increases are negligible, and differentiation is a nice theory that doesn’t work well.